 Find a Pest Control Professional

-Spiders get a bad rap.
-These creepy-crawlies often appear in horror movies, haunted houses and, worst of all, inside our homes where they are usually met with shrieking and the bottom of a shoe.
+Spiders often appear in horror movies, haunted houses and, worst of all, inside our homes where they are usually met with shrieking and the bottom of a shoe.
 It's easy to understand why people cringe at the sight of a spider on the wall.
-The way they move is startling and unpredictable, their webs are sticky and their hunting methods are rather gruesome.
+The way they move is startling and unpredictable, their webs are sticky and their hunting methods can be rather gruesome.
 There are also many myths floating around about spiders (no, people don't regularly swallow spiders in their sleep!) that make this pest seem much scarier than it actually is.
 In reality, almost all types of spiders found in the United States pose no threats to people.

-- Appearance: Black widows are black and shiny, with a telltale red hourglass shape on their back.
+- Appearance: Black widows are black and shiny, with a telltale red hourglass shape on the underside of their abdomen.
+Young black widow spiders appear orange and white, becoming darker and more black in color as they age.

-- Region: This spider species is found throughout United States, but is most common in the southern states where the temperature is warmer.
+- Region: This spider species is found throughout United States, but is most common in the southern regions where the temperature is warmer.

 - Threat: While male black widow spiders rarely bite, females are known to be aggressive and bite in defense, especially when guarding eggs.
 Symptoms of a black widow bite include fever, increased blood pressure, sweating and nausea.
+Pain from a bite typically reaches a maximum in 1-3 hours.
 Fatalities are unlikely, as long as proper medical treatment is sought in a timely manner.
-Despite their notoriety, there hasn't been a death in the U.S. due to a black widow bite in more than a decade.

 - Appearance: Brown recluse spiders are light to dark brown, with a characteristic dark brown violin marking on their back.